Adapted PE: Using Visual Supports with Children with Autism

 We are excited about your interest in taking this Adapted PE Online Course from PE Central.
 Below you will find a brief course description, the instructor's biography, and course FAQ's.
 We estimate that this course will take 10 hours to complete.
 Once you have completed it, you may request the 10 hours towards your teacher licensure recertification.
-In addition, this course is eligible for CEU credit, details are below.
+In addition, this course is eligible for CEU credit.

 We know you will find this course valuable and enjoyable.
 If you have any questions please email us at [email protected]